google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 <li>

-The UglifyJS plugin minifies it into approximately the following:
+A minificator compresses it into approximately the following:

 <pre class="prettyprint">
 // minified bundle.js (part of)